jillesvangurp/iterables-support/README.md

 # Highlights

-* Concurrently *map reduce* any iterable.
+* Concurrently *map and reduce* any iterable.
 Use as many threads as you like.
 Chunk your input iterable to keep your threads busy.
 Iterate over the aggregated output.
 * Use composable Processor instances for concurrently mapping something to an iterable
 * Compose iterables to loop over multiple iterable objects in one loop.
 * Filter iterables, or look ahead using the PeekableIterable.